-The @ Astrobee 350 is based on the early Centuri Astrobee 350 and is updated by replacing the pre-printed fins with precision laser-cut fins.
+The Retro-ReproTM RecruiterTM is updated by using laser-cut fins instead of the original printed fin sheet.
+The fins are increased in thickness from 1/16" to 3/32" to make them less susceptible to breakage.
 The original balsa nose cone and body tube sizes are used.
-The original 16" parachute has been reduced in size to reduce drift during recovery.
+The parachute is smaller to reduce drift during recovery.
 The original rubber shock cord is replaced with an elastic cord for longer life.
 The original method of attaching the shock cord has been replaced by a Kevlar® cord for greater reliability.
-An engine hook is also added for ease of changing the engine.